kkwinner/Final_Tutorials/Apr-21-2016_BuildDataAPIsFast/code/README.md

 # The Server Demo

 This demo is inspired by the work in the [Connexion Example Service](https://github.com/hjacobs/connexion-example).
-The goal of this demo is to show how to quickly prop up an API to wr
+The goal of this demo is to show how to quickly prop up an API to make use of data that you've been holding on to -- and to impress upon you how easy it is to liberate your data, not matter what form it may be in.
+This example, will create endpoints over a MS Excel file!

+Sound interesting?
+Read on!

 ## The Data Source
-The data for the first part of the demo comes from the [National Center for Eduation Statistics](http://nces.ed.gov).
-In particular we're going to make and API over some of the data in the [Integrated Postsecondary Data System](http://nces.ed.gov/ipeds) (IPEDS) which keeps track of a number of interesting statistics on higher education statistics.
+The data for the first part of the demo comes from the [National Center for Education Statistics](http://nces.ed.gov).
+In particular we're going to make and API over some of the data in the [Integrated Postsecondary Data System](http://nces.ed.gov/ipeds) (IPEDS) which keeps track of a number of interesting statistics on higher education data.

 ## The API Problem
 There is a wealth of information in the data that we'd like to expose, but the files are all in Excel.
 What's more, we don't exactly have time (or energy just yet) to convert the files to CSV, import them into a database, etc.  For the AccessDB folks, this might be a simple problem to solve, but I'd rather just take the data and expose it as fast as possible.